bruno-chavez/ancestorquotes/README.md

 Another life wasted in the pursuit of glory and gold.
 ```

-### Sub command
+### Sub-commands

+#### Persistent:
-For `persistant` to work, you must use one of the following subcommands:
+For `persistent` to work, you must use one of the following subcommands:

-minutes: allows `persistant` run evey "x" minutes, where "x" is a number between 1 and 59.
+minutes: allows `persistent` run evey "x" minutes, where "x" is a number between 1 and 59.

 ```
 $ ancestorquotes persistent minutes 1
 ```

-seconds: allows `persistant` run evey "x" seconds, where "x" is a number between 1 and 59.
+seconds: allows `persistent` run evey "x" seconds, where "x" is a number between 1 and 59.

 ```
 $ ancestorquotes persistent seconds 30